 The Integrated Public Alert and Warning System Open Platform for Emergency Networks (IPAWS-OPEN) receives and authenticates messages transmitted by alerting authorities.
 IPAWS-OPEN then routes the messages to IPAWS communications pathways.
 Software and hardware developers are creating IPAWS-OPEN-compatible alert origination and dissemination tools that allow messages to travel to the public via radio, television, cellular phone, National Oceanic and Atmospheric Administration Weather Radio, internet-based and other dissemination systems.

-IPAWS-OPEN receives and authenticates messages from state, local, tribal and territorial emergency management officials and routes them to IPAWS-compliant public alerting systems.
+IPAWS-OPEN receives and authenticates messages from federal, state, local, tribal, and territorial emergency management officials and routes them to IPAWS-compliant public alerting systems.

 IPAWS-OPEN is compatible with National Weather Service (NWS) message dissemination systems, including NOAA Weather Radio and HazCollect.
 IPAWS-OPEN may be used to route messages to the NWS gateway, which results in an increased number of channels that can be used to warn the public.

 Watch a video to learn more about how IPAWS-OPEN works.